Investing in You

 Is it worth it?

-An abundance of research concludes that landing a job that pays well and provides generous benefits largely depends on getting an education beyond high school.
+An abundance of research suggests that securing a job that pays well and offers generous benefits largely depends on obtaining an education beyond high school.

 Discovering how to pay for college can be difficult and confusing.
 Many worry about paying too much, being caught in a loophole, or being saddled with a large amount of debt.